 Rapid tar sands development has resulted in devastating social impacts.
-In northern Alberta, local Aboriginal communities are forced to endure highly degraded air and water quality.
+In northern Alberta, local Indigenous communities are forced to endure highly degraded air and water quality.
 Eighty per cent of the traditional territory of the Mikisew Cree and Athabasca Chipewyan First Nations has been rendered inaccessible for most of the year by tar sands development, and the Beaver Lake Cree have documented 20,000 treaty rights violations.

 The expansion of tar sands refineries has also increased toxic pollution in numerous communities in Canada and the U.S., and pipeline companies have used eminent domain to confiscate private property from ranchers and landowners as they ram new pipelines through.